infews/infews.github.io/source/articles/2020-11-05-the-continuous-delivery-test.html.md

 ## Does the team have weekly planning meetings to review the backlog?

 The world around your product is changing all the time.
 The Product Owner needs to share these changes and how they affect the upcoming work.
 The rest of the team needs to digest and contribute their views to team understanding.
 The team needs to review designs and estimate implementation.
-This helps the team have a shared understanding of the product.
+This helps the team increase their shared understanding of the product.
 And it helps the Product Owner change priorities.
 Having this meeting weekly allows everyone to make small corrections and stay productive.

 ## Are stories completed in a day or two?